-- 1. Most legal systems allow for an alteration of the course of the period of limitation by certain acts of the parties or other circumstances.
-Two technical concepts are employed to encode these influences.
-Some acts of the parties or other circumstances can "interrupt" the running of the limitation period, i.e. cause a new limitation period to commence.
-Other acts or circumstances cause a "suspension" of the running of the limitation period, i.e. the time of suspension is not counted in computing the limitation period.
-Since the effects of "interruption" or "suspension" are clearly stated in the respective articles, it seemed superfluous to define them (likewise: UN-Limitation Convention, Arts 13-21; PECL, Arts 17:105-17:111). - 2.
-Acknowledgement in most legal systems causes an "interruption", i.e. a new commencement of the limitation period affected by the acknowledgement (see Art.
-17:105 PECL; Art.
+Most legal systems allow for an alteration of the course of the period of limitation by certain acts of the parties or other circumstances.
+Two technical concepts are employed to encode these influences: Some acts of the parties or other circumstances can "interrupt" the running of the period of limitation, i.e. cause a new limitation period to commence.
+Other acts or circumstances cause a "suspension" of the running of the period of limitation, i.e. the time of suspension is not counted in computing the period of limitation.

+These principles regard acknowledgement of a right as causing an interruption (see Art.
 20 UN-Limitation Convention).

-Interruption of a period of limitation by acknowledgement of the obligee's right by the obligor can be found in many domestic legal systems. - 3.
-Since acknowledgement in most cases confirms, in other cases causes knowledge of the obligee/creditor, the new period of limitation commencing on acknowledgement can only be, under the policy principles on which the two-tier system of limitation is based (supra Art.
+2. Commencement of a new general limitation period

+Since acknowledgement in most cases confirms, in other cases causes knowledge of the obligee, the new period of limitation commencing on acknowledgement can only be, under the policy principles on which the two-tier system of limitation is based (supra Art.
 2 comment II.
 1.), the general period of limitation.
-There is no need to protect the obligee/creditor, who knows or gets to know about the right by the acknowledgement of the obligor/debtor, even more by granting a new maximum period of limitation.
+There is no need to protect the obligee, who knows or gets to know about the right by the acknowledgement of the obligor, even more by granting a new maximum period of limitation.
 Acknowledgement, therefore, causes the commencement (only) of a new general period of limitation of three years under Art.
-2 (see also the following number).
+2 (1).

-A has malperformed a construction contract with B. B has notified A about certain non-conformities of the building constructed by A in October 2000 without any reaction by A. In 2002, B again approaches A, hinting at legal action or other remedies.
-A, in response, acknowledges the non-conformity on November 15,
+1. A has malperformed a construction contract with B. B has notified A about certain non-conformities of the building constructed by A in October of the year X without any reaction by A. In 2002, B again approaches A, hinting to legal action or other remedies.
+A, in response, acknowledges the non-conformity on November 15, X + 2, and promises to cure the non-conformity.
+A new general period of limitation commences to run on November, 16, 2002 on B's claim under Art.
+7.2.3.